- The Idea of the Game

 - A marriage or pair cannnot be declared until the player has won a trick.
 Therefore the non-dealer cannot declare one when leading to the first trick.

-In some tournaments, when a player closes the talon and wins, the score is based on the opponent's total card points, including those in tricks taken after the talon was closed.
+In some tournaments, when a player closes the talon and wins, the score is based on the opponent's total card points and tricks, including tricks taken after the talon was closed.
+It is only when the player who closes the talon loses that the score is based on the state of the game at the moment when the talon was closed.

 Many sources state that if a player makes a false claim to have reached 66, the opponent scores as many game points as the player who went out would have scored, had the claim been correct: 3 if the opponent of the player who claimed had no tricks, 2 points if the opponent had at least one trick but less than 33 card points, or just 1 if the opponent had more than 33 card points.
 This rule has the defect that a player can avoid Schneider by deliberately making a false claim.
 Suppose your opponent has about 50-60 card points when you win your first trick, and you do not expect to reach 33 before your opponent wins, you can limit your opponent's score to 1 point by claiming to have won yourself: since your claim if correct would score you only 1 point. the incorrect claim gives only 1 point to your opponent.
 This tactic is not in the spirit of the game, and to avoid it it is better to give at least 2 points for any incorrect claim as in the main account.